UEFI: Applications

-Beyond loading an OS, UEFI can run UEFI applications, which reside as files on the EFI system partition.
-They can be executed from the UEFI Shell, by the firmware's boot manager, or by other UEFI applications.
-UEFI applications can be developed and installed independently of the original equipment manufacturers (OEMs).
+UEFI executes independent programs known as UEFI applications, which are stored as files on the EFI system partition.
+These can be launched by the firmware boot manager or other UEFI applications.
+They may be developed independently of the original equipment manufacturer (OEM).

 A type of UEFI application is an OS boot loader such as GRUB, rEFInd, systemd-boot, and Windows Boot Manager, which loads some OS files into memory and executes them.

-Also, an OS boot loader can provide a user interface to allow the selection of another UEFI application to run.
-Utilities like the UEFI Shell are also UEFI applications.
+The UEFI Shell is an example of a UEFI application that launches other UEFI applications.
+Some OS loaders do the same, providing a user interface to allow the selection of another UEFI application to run.